 Ok.
 Let’s call a spade a spade.
 Your employer may provide free training.
 But far too often, that training is too general & they aren’t showing you how to personalize the general so that it is tailored to your specific set of circumstances.
 In other words, it isn’t as valuable to you as it could be!

-Here’s a quick recap of what you’ll get from your pop-up financial class:
+Here’s a quick recap of what you’ll get from this on-demand financial class:

-- 75-minute live training that will teach you what you need to know about mutual funds and your 401(k)
+- 75-minute webinar training that will teach you what you need to know about mutual funds and your 401(k)